bitrise-steplib/steps-secure-delete-path/README.md

 Option -P: Overwrite regular files before deleting them.
 Files are overwritten three times, first with the byte pattern 0xff, then 0x00, and then 0xff again, before they are deleted.

+This Step is part of the [Open StepLib](http://www.steplib.com/), you can find its StepLib page [here](http://www.steplib.com/step/osx-secure-delete-path)

 # Input Enviroment Variables

 - **SECURE_DELETE_PATH**